 What’s an administrator?

 An administrator makes financial and property decisions for a person with disability who is unable to do this for themselves, including decisions about buying or selling property, banking, investing, paying bills and managing debts.

 What we can't help with

-- Some cases where one party lives in another state or is a Commonwealth government organisation
+- Some cases where one party lives in another state in Australia or is a Commonwealth government organisation

 - Make new powers of attorney

 - Decisions about existing enduring powers of attorney or supportive attorney appointments – see Powers of Attorney

 - Apply about a medical treatment decision – see Medical Treatment and Advance Care Directives

 - Review decisions made by the Mental Health Tribunal – see Mental Health